JovianHQ/jobot/README.md

 5. (Optional) [Connect a custom domain](https://vercel.com/docs/concepts/projects/domains/add-a-domain) (e.g. https://jobot.dev ) to your Vercel project.

+## Development

-Follow these additional steps to run and develop Jobot locally:
+After you've deployed your own copy of Jobot, follow these additional steps to develop Jobot:

 1. Clone your repository to your computer or open it online [using GitHub Codespaces](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository)